cenaice/cenaice/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on VicTube - a YouTube clone and my portfolio website.
+- 🔭 I’m currently working on VicTube - a YouTube clone, my portfolio website, and expanding my knowledge in the C# ecosystem.
 - 🌱 I’m currently learning ...
-TypeScript/NextJS/.NET and nonstop LC grind 😭.
+C#/TypeScript/.NET and nonstop LC grind 😭.
-- 🤔 I’m looking for guidance with ... a roadmap for C# and .NET
+- 🤔 I’m looking for guidance with ... a roadmap for C# and .NET Core
 - 📫 How to reach me: ... victerphiathep@gmail.com
 - ⚡ Fun fact: ...
 Python is named after the British comedy group Monty Python, not the snake.